zeusta/Docs/extensions/Guide By Functions/Magento 1/Web POS.md

 ---------------
 ## INTRODUCTION

 Running a quick service, retail store or restaurant?
 Then you know how important it is to have an effective POS to cut the long queue of customers waiting to check out.
 For most of the time, your shop assistants have to carry out the checkout procedures for Customers, either in physical stores or when receiving orders through phone or email.
 So, wouldn't it be great if this process could be hastened, helping save time for more profitable actions!
-With Magestore’s **Magento POS** integration extension, you will be able to create orders quickly and conveniently from an admin panel on just a single one page!
+With Magestore’s **Magento POS** integration module, you will be able to create orders quickly and conveniently from an admin panel on just a single one page!
 Try now and you will be fascinated by its convenience and the amount of time saved.

 ---------------